 Iceland is one of the most expensive countries (no wonder they went bankrupt) and so is Reykjavík one of the most expensive capitals.
 The cost of a-week-long trip can cost you an astronomical amount of money.
-And since not everyone is willing to spend life long savings on a trip, Based on experience from my three trips here and after moving to Iceland, I wrote this article explaining how to save money and still enjoy in full.
+And since not everyone is willing to spend life long savings on a trip, I wrote this article explaining how to save money and still enjoy in full.

 Go to Iceland off season

 The main tourist season in Iceland is very short and very intense.
 More tourists visit Iceland between 1st of June and 31st of August than in all the other months combined.
 The Icelandic prices, being very high as it is, become even more inflated during this time of the year.
 On top of that, all the tourists are crammed in the most popular attractions around Reykjavík, in area called the Golden Circle, in part because the International airport Keflavík lies nearby.